 - present moment awareness

-- “entering the moment” – mindfulness practice to become aware of horse, self and environment
+- “Wheel of Awareness” – mindfulness practice to become aware of horse, self and environment

 - assess the herd

 - lead it away from the herd